zx80/flask-simple-auth/README.md

 `get_user_password(user)`.
 This function must be provided by the application.

-The following configuration directives are available:
+The following configuration directives are available to configure `passlib` password checks:

  - `FSA_PASSWORD_SCHEME` password scheme to use for passwords.
    Default is `bcrypt`.